OpenSIPS/sipssert-opensips-tests/README.md

 ### Stir and shaken

+:warning: Scenarios are being created for French regulations

 #### 01.auth-simple
 A basic stir and shaken authentication<br>
 It use a compatible Self-Signed STIR/SHAKEN Certificate [(info here)](https://blog.opensips.org/2022/10/31/how-to-generate-self-signed-stir-shaken-certificates)<br>